Bierocks are a yeast dough pastry sandwich filled with meat and cabbage.

 Continue kneading until the dough is smooth on the outside, springs back when pressed with your fingers and is no longer sticky.

 When shaping the Bierocks I work the dough a little by stretching it and shaping it before I fill it and close it up.
-I have found the round shape a little easier than the square shape to form.
+In my experience the round shape a little easier than the square shape to form.

 I used two different kinds of cheese and that is why I made them different shapes, so we would know which was which.